Pop Culture Madness!

 1883 - An F5 tornado strikes Rochester, Minnesota, leading to the creation of the Mayo Clinic.

-1888 - The first practical adding machine in the United States was patented (#'s 388,116-388,119) by William Seward Burroughs.
+1888 – William Seward Burroughs patented the first practical adding machine in the United States (#’s 388,116-388,119).

 1957 - The Soviet Union successfully conducted a long-range test flight of the R-7 Semyorka, the first intercontinental ballistic missile.